-At the UNCG Office of Research and Economic Development, we foster excellence and continued growth in the areas of research, creative activity, and community and economic engagement.
+UNCG Research is about building healthy lives and vibrant communities.
+At the Office of Research and Economic Development, we foster excellence and continued growth in the areas of research, creative activity, and community and economic engagement.
 Together, the organizations under the UNCG Research umbrella provide the infrastructure and unique expertise we need to achieve distinction in research and scholarship across all disciplines.

 Dr. Terri L. Shelton, Vice Chancellor for Research and Economic Development

 Mr. Bryan Toney, Associate Vice Chancellor for Economic Development

 Dr. Valera Francis, Director for the Office of Sponsored Programs

 Ms. Cristy McGoff, Director for the Office of Research Integrity

 Dr. Emily M. Janke, Director, Institute for Community and Economic Engagement

 Dr. Julia Jackson-Newsom, Special Assistant for University Research Projects